Reagan G. Paras

 Reagan G. Paras serves as an associate professor for Berklee College of Music in the music education department.

-A passionate conductor, singer, and educator, he has directed performance tours across the United States and abroad.
+A passionate conductor, singer, and educator, he has led performance tours throughout the United States and internationally.
 He is the artistic director for Many Voices: Mechanics Hall Youth Singers, performing repertoire that authentically honors the mosaic of cultures represented in the ensemble.
-He serves as the music director for The Nashua Choral Society, one of the premier choral ensembles in the state.
-Throughout the summer, he conducts the Kodály Music Institute Choir, which is comprised of music educators from across the globe.
-He co-founded two professional chamber choirs: Diamonds From The Dust and Vellichor, where he continues to serve as a board member and singing artist.
-An emerging researcher, Reagan regularly presents at research symposiums across the United States.
-He is a guest conductor, clinician, and adjudicator for various music festivals across the country.
+He also serves as the music director for The Salisbury Singers, one of the state's premier choral ensembles.
+Each summer, he conducts the Kodály Music Institute Choir, which includes music educators from around the world.
+In 2025, he will represent the United States in the American Choral Directors Association’s International Conductors Exchange Program.
+As an emerging researcher, he regularly presents at research symposiums nationwide.
+Additionally, he is a sought-after guest conductor, clinician, and adjudicator for music festivals across the country.

 Career Highlights